 Taking up only 2% of the population, the architects are often known for being bookworms.
 They have a natural thirst for knowledge, allowing them to be on top of their classes from grade school to the latter part of their education.
 They are goal-getters and believe that with intelligence, hard work, and careful consideration, nothing is impossible.

 Their strengths include being hard-working, determined, open-minded, imaginative, strategic, decisive and having high self-confidence.
 On the other hand, their fallbacks include being judgemental, arrogant, overly analytical and being clueless in romance.

 INTP – “Logician”

-Considered as the most logical personality type, the INTPs are highly creative and are born with vigorous intellect.
+Considered the most logical personality type, INTPs are highly creative and are born with vigorous intellect.
 Their extraordinary capacity to imagine, innovate and formulate new things make them the true scientists and inventors from the past, present and the future.
 Their eye for details is exemplary to the point that they spot discrepancies in people, projects and situations without batting an eyelash.

 The strengths of a logician include being analytical, imaginative, original, honest, straightforward, enthusiastic, open-minded, objective and abstract-thinkers.
 Their downsides though include being too private, insensitive, absent-minded, withdrawn, condescending, and hating rules and guidelines.

 People with this personality type are natural-born leaders.
 They have the authority that makes even stubborn personalities follow and participate for a common goal.
 They’re task-oriented, highly productive, dominant, ruthless and sometimes unforgiving, especially to their subordinates.
 Their determination makes them impeccable entrepreneurs, executives, and business leaders.
 Commanders set high standards for themselves and others.
 However, they have the tendency to go overboard and manipulate their peers, subordinates or even family members.